Milan M. Fowkes

 MChem (Warwick); MSc (Western); AMRSC

 Designing selective ADAMTS-5 substrates to detect and image proteinase activity in vivo

-I began my DPhil in October 2016, and my current research focuses on designing selective ADAMTS-5 substrates to detect and image their proteinase activity in vivo.
-I am supervised by Dr. Ngee Han Lim (Kennedy) as well as Professor Tonia L. Vincent (Kennedy) and Professor Paul E. Brennan (TDI).
+I began my DPhil in October 2016, and my current research focuses on designing selective ADAMTS-5 substrates to detect and image ADAMTS-5 proteinase activity in vivo.
+As part of this project, I spent 7 months (2018-2019) at the University of Copenhagen under the direct supervision of Professor Morten Meldal.
+I am currently supervised by Dr. Ngee Han Lim and Professor Tonia L. Vincent (Kennedy) as well as Professor Paul E. Brennan (TDI).

 The application of peptide chemistry towards the development of molecular imaging probes for disease diagnosis and monitoring.

-General interests: peptide chemistry, enzyme kinetics, combinatorial chemistry, biochemistry, computational modelling
+General interests: peptide chemistry, enzyme kinetics, combinatorial chemistry, biochemistry and computational modelling